Privacy Policy

 2.1 What kinds of personal information does Consentic collect?

-• the Patient’s electronic signature;
+• Electronic signature;

-• the Patient’s Procedure;
+• Information relating to the Procedure;

 • any Procedure Additional Information included by Doctors;